urbanairship/python-library/docs/automation.rst

 ==========

-With the automation pipelines endpoint you can easily manage automations for a project.
+With the automation pipelines endpoint you can easily manage automations for an Airship project.
 Pipelines define the behavior to be triggered on user-defined events.
-For more information, see `the documentation on Automations
+For more information, see `the documentation on Automation
 <https://docs.airship.com/api/ua/#tag/automation>`__

 Creating an Automation